The Mole (Australian TV series) season 1: Episode 2

 Tiger Rally: The players were taken to Ross for a car relay race on a closed road.
 They divided themselves into three groups of three, each with a navigator and two mechanics.
 The job of the navigator was to guide a driver through the Tasmanian Tiger Rally.
-They had to know the course well, because the drivers were driving upwards of 150 kilometers per hour.
-Each car had to complete two laps of the 3 kilometer course, and after the first, the two mechanics had to swap the positions of the car's rear wheels.
+They had to know the course well, because the drivers were driving upwards of 150 kilometres per hour.
+Each car had to complete two laps of the 3 kilometre course, and after the first, the two mechanics had to swap the positions of the car's rear wheels.
 They had 35 minutes to complete six laps.
 Patrick was the first navigator, and he gave very clear instructions to his driver.
 Jan and Josephine fumbled quite a bit swapping his wheels, leaving the first leg to be completed a minute behind schedule.
 Beverley gave poor instructions to her driver and they briefly seemed hopelessly lost.
 Rocky and Alan made up for some of the time with a quick wheel change, but they were put even further behind schedule.
 The last car, navigated by Linda, made it through two laps with 6 seconds to spare, with their second lap just three seconds off the course's all-time record for fastest ever, so the money was won.